15 Best Delt Exercises for Complete Shoulder Development

 By holding the plank position, the shoulders are actively working to hold the body in a stable position, which can help to build muscle and strength.

-Do Pushups Work Shoulders?
+Do Pushups Work Delt?

-Yes, push-ups can effectively work the shoulders.
+Yes, push-ups can effectively work the delt.

 Push-ups target the anterior deltoids, which are the muscles located in the front of the shoulders.
 They also target the triceps and chest muscles.